COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Assessment of Impaction

-Assessment includes the questions discussed previously for the patient with constipation.
-(Refer to the Assessment of Constipation section of this summary for the list of questions.)
+Assessment includes the questions listed previously for the patient with constipation.
+(Refer to the Assessment of Constipation section of this summary.)
 Additional assessment includes auscultation of bowel sounds to determine if they are present, absent, hyperactive, or hypoactive.
 The abdomen is inspected for distention and gently palpated for any masses, rigidity, or tenderness.
 A rectal examination will determine the presence of stool in the rectum or sigmoid colon.
-An abdominal x-ray (flat and upright) would show loss of haustral markings, gas patterns reflecting gross amounts of stool, and dilatation proximal to the impaction.
+An abdominal x-ray (flat and upright) will show loss of haustral markings, gas patterns reflecting gross amounts of stool, and dilatation proximal to the impaction.

 If a diagnosis of fecal impaction is uncertain, a laboratory workup can rule out other problems.
-A complete blood cell count, appropriate blood chemistries, chest x-ray, and an electrocardiogram can be performed.
-If the patient has become dehydrated, the blood urea nitrogen, creatinine, and serum osmolality will be elevated.
-There may be an elevation of the hemoglobin and hematocrit indicating hemoconcentration.
-The white blood cell (WBC) count may be slightly elevated in the presence of a fever.
-If the WBC count is extremely elevated and the patient is exhibiting a high fever and abdominal pain, an obstruction, perforation, infection, or inflammatory process must be ruled out.
+A complete blood cell count, appropriate blood chemistries, chest x-ray, and electrocardiogram can be performed.
+If the patient has become dehydrated, the blood levels of urea nitrogen, creatinine, and serum osmolality will be elevated.
+There may be elevated hemoglobin and hematocrit levels, indicating hemoconcentration.
+The white blood cell (WBC) count may be slightly higher in the presence of a fever.
+If the WBC count is extremely elevated and the patient has a high fever and abdominal pain, an obstruction, perforation, infection, or inflammatory process must be ruled out.
 With marked distention of the cecum (diameter ≥12 cm), there is a risk of bowel perforation.

 Treatment of Impaction

 The primary treatment of impaction is to hydrate and soften the stool so that it can be removed or passed.
 Enemas (oil retention, tap water, or hypertonic phosphate) lubricate the bowel and soften the stool.
-Caution must be exercised; fecal impaction can irritate the bowel wall, and enemas in excess may perforate the bowel.
+Caution must be exercised in that fecal impaction can irritate the bowel wall, and excess enemas may perforate the bowel.
 The patient may need to be digitally disimpacted if the stool is within reach.
 This is best done after administering an enema to lubricate the bowel.

 Nonstimulating bowel softeners such as docusate can be used to help soften stool higher in the colon.
 Mineral or olive oil can be given to loosen the stool.
 Caution is used when giving docusate sodium with mineral oil because there could be an increased systemic absorption of the mineral oil leading to systemic lipid granulomas.
 Glycerin suppositories can also be used.
 Any laxatives that might stimulate the bowel or cause cramping are avoided so that the bowel is not damaged further.